 Goodwill represents the excess of purchase price over the fair value of net assets from business acquisitions.
 Goodwill and trade names are reviewed for impairment annually as of October 31 or more frequently whenever events or circumstances change that would more likely than not reduce the fair value of those assets.
 Prior to conducting a formal impairment test, we have an option to assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that is more likely than not (more than 50%) that the fair value of a reporting unit is less than its carrying amount.
 Such qualitative factors may include the following: macroeconomic conditions; industry and market considerations; cost factors; overall financial performance; and other relevant entity-specific events.
 If the qualitative assessment determines that an impairment is more likely than not, or if we choose to bypass the qualitative assessment, we perform a quantitative comparison of the fair value with the carrying amount, including goodwill.
 If this comparison reflects impairment, then the loss would be measured as the excess of recorded goodwill, or other intangible assets with indefinite lives, over its implied fair value.
 Implied fair value is the excess of our fair value over the fair value of all recognized and unrecognized assets and liabilities.
-As of December 31, 2016, our qualitative assessment did not indicate that it was more likely than not that an impairment had occurred.
+As of October 31, 2017, our qualitative assessment did not indicate that it was more likely than not that an impairment had occurred.
+Further, no triggering events have subsequently transpired that would indicate a potential impairment as of December 31, 2017.